Reno – Random Curiosities: Playawear, toys, arts, tattoos, piercings, and smokes

 1049 South Virginia Street – 775-322-9445 - (Downtown)

-Regular hours: Mon-Sat 10am-8pm, Sat 11am-8pm, Sun noon-5pm.
+Regular hours: Mon-Sat 10am-8pm, Sun 11am-6pm.
 Around the time of Burning Man, open earlier and as late as 9pm.
 Call ahead for special hours.
 Family-owned and operated by burners Monique, Eric, and Kaz, this wonderful place is also a year-round and longtime favorite of the local and world burner community, getting bigger and better all the time.
-Lots and lots of great, exotic, ethnic, futuristic, retro, steampunk, eastern, and other fashionable costuming, clothing, lingerie, stockings, corsets, tutus, booty shorts, belts, boots, shoes, leg warmers, goggles, bags, jewelry, masks, hats, pasties, capes, wings, hoola hoops, playa-safe boas, parasols, a large variety of fire tools, ready-to-go el-wire kits, light toys, flags, tapestries, playa gifts, backpacks, camel-bags, belts, poi, body paints and latex, body and eco-friendly lotions and oils, lip balms, smoking tools, portable ashtrays, books and dvd’s about Burning Man, Burning Man calendars, and other curiosities.
+Lots and lots of great, exotic, ethnic, futuristic, retro, steampunk, eastern, animal and other fashionable costuming, clothing and UV reactive clothing, lingerie, stockings, corsets, tutus, booty shorts, belts and utility belts, boots, shoes, leg warmers, goggles, bags, jewelry, masks, hats, pasties, capes, wings, hoola hoops, playa-safe boas, parasols, a large variety of fire tools, ready-to-go el-wire kits, light toys, flags, tapestries, playa gifts, backpacks, camel-bags, poi, body paints and latex, body and eco-friendly lotions and oils, lip balms, pipes and smoking tools, portable ashtrays, books and dvd’s about Burning Man, Burning Man calendars, and other curiosities.
 Also a section of fun clothing just for kids too!
 All-in-all, a great place to meetup with other burners and for local info.